bmanders716/bmanders716.github.io/cookbook.md

 _Ingredients_--Some little fillets of chicken cut from the breast.
                Some streaky bacon.
-               Ω pint of _BÈchamel_ sauce, made with white stock.
+               Ì†∞int of _BÈ£®amel_ sauce, made with white stock.
                Some mashed potatoes.

 _Method._--Lay the fillet on a greased baking-tin.